 The 70-200 f/2.8 L IS II is shown mounted on a Canon EOS 1D X DSLR above.

 For this review, I purchased three 70-200 f/2.8 L IS II lenses retail (one has earned a solid position in my primary kit).
 Testing for this review was performed with the Canon EOS 5D Mark II, Canon EOS 1Ds Mark III and Canon EOS 1D Mark IV DSLRs, but this is a great lens for any Canon EOS DSLR.

 I consider the Canon EF 70-200mm f/2.8 L IS II USM Lens to be the second most important lens in my kit with the first being a more general purpose lens in focal length range.
 It is not an inexpensive lens, but it is very worth the price in my opinion - and very worthy of its red ring.
 While this is a completely pro-grade lens, you definitely do not have to be a pro to appreciate it.
 Get the "II"!

 November 8, 2010 Review Update:

-The Canon 70-200 f/2.8 II IS is selling like crazy and has generated an exceptional amount of very positive feedback.
+The Canon 70-200 f/2.8 II IS lens has become incredibly popular and has generated an exceptional amount of very positive feedback.
 Here is just one example email I have received from excited, previous Canon EF 70-200mm f/2.8 IS Lens (version I) owners: